dhk3136/summarization-bert-vs-baseline/README.md

 NB: For all options, you'll get your summary printed in the notebook's output.
 But that's not helpful when you want to retain your summary.
 As such, the summarizer will output a text file of your summary which you can find in the directory `your_summaries`.

+Oh, and you can summarize with either BERT or the baseline model.

 ## Method and Models
-The first summarizer serves as a baseline model, a simple algorithm solely using NLTK for processing that does not rely on any form of training or machine learning--just straightforward probabilities for word and sentence inclusion into a final summary.
+The first summarizer serves as a baseline model, a simple algorithm solely using NLTK for processing that does not rely on any form of training or machine learning--just straightforward graph, edge, and weight probabilities for word and sentence inclusion into a final summary (e.g., textrank, pagerank).
 Given its sparsity, its performance (within reason) was a pleasant surprise.

 ![bert_glue_benchmarks](img/bert_glue_scores.png)